-There is a strong probability that your system might crash at certain occasions due to some malwares, infected programs or device drivers conflicting the operations of Windows.
-So, at that exact moment, you would be taunting yourself saying, “Why I didn’t backup my Windows”?
-This becomes more problematic when you have some important stuff in your PC or you have to do an important task.
-To prevent yourself from this problem, you don’t have to do a full backup of your Windows that can take a plenty of disk space.
-All you need to do is to use an amazing feature inside Windows that lets you revert back to a certain point if unexpected things occur.
+There is a strong probability that your system might crash on certain occasions due to malware, infected programs, or device drivers that conflict with the operations of Windows.
+So, at that exact moment, you might find yourself asking, “Why didn’t I back up my Windows?”
+This becomes even more problematic when you have important data on your PC or you need to complete a crucial task.
+To prevent this problem, you don’t have to make a full backup of your Windows, which can require a significant amount of disk space.
+All you need to do is use an incredible feature within Windows that allows you to revert to a certain point if unexpected problems arise.

-So, this unique feature is called System Restore.
-All it does is that it creates a restore point by saving the current state of your Windows.
-After you have configured the System Restore feature in Windows 10, you can take full advantage of this feature.
-Whenever a new app, device driver or Windows update is installed on your PC, Windows can create it automatically or you can also configure it to set it manually.
-So, here I will be guiding you to configure the system restore feature in the latest build of Windows i.e. Windows 10.
+This unique feature is known as System Restore.
+Its primary function is to create a restore point by preserving the current state of your Windows system.
+Once the System Restore feature in Windows 10 has been configured, you can start utilizing its full benefits.
+Whenever a new app, device driver, or Windows update is installed on your PC, Windows has the capability to automatically create a restore point, though you also have the option to configure this setting manually.
+In this guide, I will be instructing you on how to configure the System Restore feature in the most recent version of Windows, which is Windows 10.

 Advantages of System Restore Feature:

 You can create a restore point to save the current state of your Windows.

 It doesn’t require as much disk space as a full backup does.